Hooker Valley Track icebergs

 How tall is Mount Cook?
 Well, it’s the highest mountain in New Zealand and it measures 3.724 meters above sea level.
 Now I know that in the Himalayas they call anything under 4.000 meters a hill but trust me when I say that Mount Cook is one hell of a beautiful mountain.
 In total, the national park has 19 peaks over 3.000 meters and large parts, more or less 40%, of it are covered by glaciers.

-Where is Mt Cook located in New Zealand and how to get to Mount Cook?
+Where is Mt Cook located in New Zealand and how to get there?

 Mount Cook is located in the central South Island, near the town of Twizel.
 From here it’s a 65 km drive on Highway 80 to Mount Cook Village, where the main road ends.
 From the Village, you can continue onwards to the Hooker Valley or the Tasman Valley, both roads ending eventually.
 Some driving distances are: